amadolid/pybotchi/README.md

 </details>

-### **How to Run It**
+### **🎬 How to Run It**

 You need to build your context.
-This includes chat history, metadata, and additional useful attributes.
-We also prioritize async because most AI agents are integrated in services, most commonly web services.
-Since most of the time we don't host LLMs, we are bound to call network requests which are IO Bound.
+This includes chat history, metadata, and additional useful attributes. **We also prioritize async because most AI agents are integrated in services, most commonly web services.** Since most of the time we don't host LLMs, we are bound to call network requests which are **IO Bound**.
 This is the reason why we prioritize async.

-There's a hard rule also on this library: **Context should always have the system prompt entry, even if it's empty content.** This is to have a more consistent way of controlling system prompt.
+There's a **hard rule** also on this library: **Context should always have the system prompt entry, even if it's empty content.** This is to have a more consistent way of controlling system prompt.
 Will give example later.

 <details>
-  <summary>Run the Agent</summary>
+  <summary>⚡ Run the Agent</summary>

 ```python
 from asyncio import run